Cool Down: 9 Family Water Parks and Splash Pads in Arkansas

 5. Splash Pad at Tyndall Park in Benton: Cool off at this community mini water park, complete with water spouts, filling-and-dumping buckets, and a misting arc!
 Enjoy your lunch at one of the covered picnic tables inside the splash pad area.
 Open May 23-Labor Day; 9 a.m.-8 p.m. daily.
 For info: (501) 776-5970, Benton.AR.gov/Parks-Recreation.
 FREE!

-New features have been added to the popular splash pad in Riverfront Park; photo by Tyler Rosenthal
+The popular splash pad in Riverfront Park; photo by Tyler Rosenthal